gcharalampous/lumerical-py-scripts/README.md

 Your lumerical python api directory probably is different than mine.

+In addition you need to assign to your `PYTHONPATH manager` the root of the project directory because I am using absolute paths to load the modules.
+For example, `D:\Georgios\Python - Scripts\lumerical-py-scripts`

 ### Visual Studio Code

 In VScode you can add the following lines in the .json settings if you are coding on a windows machine.